eJatte/Logic-Based-Sudoku-Solver/README.md

 # Logic-Based-Sudoku-Solver
 Solves sudoku puzzles using only logic, no bruteforce.
+Also outputs step by step solution.

 *This project was orignally made during ~April 2018.
 Uploaded to github 2019-02-23*